 - An original transcript (mark sheet) must be sent to Touro Graduate School of Technology directly from the issuing school.
 Transcripts issued to students are not considered official documents.

 - A course-by-course educational credential evaluation in English is usually required to certify academic work completed outside the US.
 This should be sent directly to the school by a NACES approved accreditation service.
 Copies of previous evaluations are not acceptable.

-We recommend using SpanTran Educational Services.
-Students applying to Touro get discounted pricing from SpanTran for its services.
-Use application code “NYTOURGR2”.
+We recommend using Institute of Foreign Credential Services or SpanTran Educational Services.
+Students applying to Touro get discounted pricing from IFCS and SpanTran for its services.
+With IFCS use application code "DISNY" to pay $140 for a course-by-course analysis completed within 5 days.
+Use application code “NYTOURGR2” when dealing with SpanTran.
 You will need to allow plenty of time between the transcript evaluation and the application deadline, especially if you are currently residing outside of the United States and require a student visa.

 International Students And English Language Proficiency

-- Taking the Test of English as a Foreign Language (TOEFL) and achieving a minimum score of either
+- Taking the TOEFL and achieving a minimum score of either

 - 600 (paper-based)